 In a High Availability configuration (Enterprise Edition only) the proxy would also balance network load across multiple Mattermost servers.

 Mattermost Enterprise Edition supports Microsoft Active Directory and LDAP Single Sign-on with secure transport over TLS or stunnel.

-Mattermost offers complete access to its Web Service APIs, along with incoming and outgoing webhooks, and slash command options for integrating with your self-managed systems.
+Mattermost offers complete access to its Web Service APIs, along with incoming and outgoing webhooks, and slash command options for integrating with your self-hosted systems.

 Visit our app directory for dozens of open source integrations to common tools like Jira, Jenkins, GitLab, Trac, Redmine, and SVN, along with interactive bot applications (Hubot, mattermost-bot), and other communication tools (Email, IRC, XMPP, Threema) that are freely available for use and customization.

 The Mattermost server installs as a single compiled binary file.
 All server settings are stored in a configuration file,

 config/config.json, which can be updated directly or via the web-based System Console user interface.

 Authenticates users by email or username plus password.

 For customers of Enterprise Edition, Single Sign-on via Microsoft Active Directory and LDAP is also available.